 If you're in charge of making the homemade turkey gravy for Thanksgiving this year, you're probably also making the turkey and maybe a few other Thanksgiving sides.
-You may even be hosting Thanksgiving dinner.
 That's a lot on your plate- no pun intended!

 It's common to get distracted and overcook one of your menu items.
 If you've done all the hard work of making a turkey gravy recipe with drippings, from a stock, or in my case, a gluten-free turkey gravy, the last thing you want to do is lose track of time and burn it.

 Don't fret!
 There are a few ways to fix burnt gravy.